Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 1. Now enter the following password and click on **Sign in**.
    * Password: <inject key="AzureAdUserPassword"></inject>

+1. **Skip** the MFA registration if the pop-up appears while logging in to the Azure portal.

 1. If you see the pop-up **Stay Signed in?** click No.

 1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.